Arthelh/NCNF/summaries/sprint2.md

 # Emmanuelle

+I first finished writing tests for the code that I wrote last week.
+Then, I merged my branch with the main branch and launched a pull request.
+Finally, I started working on a way to cache Event entities.

+The merge took a lot longer than I expected since I ran into quite a few issues.
+Also, my estimate for the caching of event entities was off, and therefore I am not finished yet.
+For next week, I hope to estimate better.

 # Jérémie

 I implemented tests for the authentication UI (SignUp and SignIn activities) but faced issues with the previous implementation.
 I had to reformat the whole Firebase integration in order to moduralize in a clean way.
 I also merged the main branch into the branch I'm working on.